 There are many events throughout the year at Odawara Castle. | Photo by iStock.com/Vincent_St_Thomas

 See one of the closest castle keeps to Tokyo.
 Odawara is a great day trip with a beautiful castle carefully restored from Edo-period drawings.
 You can also enjoy the fishing port for a slap-up lunch of freshly caught fish in a donburi (rice-bowl dish) at the Odawara Fish Market Den.
-Stroll in the relaxing Tsujimura Botanical Gardens to round off your afternoon before heading back to the big city!
+Stroll in the relaxing Tsujimura Botanical Gardens to round off your afternoon before heading back to the big city.

-Tip: Let a knowledgeable guide show you the sights, and then sit down to dinner with a geisha as part of a special Odawara tour.
+Pro tip: Let a knowledgeable guide show you the sights, and then sit down to dinner with a geisha as part of a special Odawara tour.

-3. Ibaraki’s Ushiku Daibutsu
+9. Ibaraki’s Ushiku Daibutsu

-1 hour 30 minutes from Tokyo Station
+2 hour 20 minutes by train and bus from Tokyo Station

 buddha statue in Ibaraki